Isetta-Team/Isetta-Website-Raw/docs/glossary.md

 **Localhost**- an address in networking specifically, 127.0.0.1.
 Packets that are sent here are not technically sent anywhere, they're just sent up to the next layer for processing. [↩](https://isetta.io/blogs/week-3/#fnref:535362)

-**Deterministic behaviour**- a process whose resulting state is determined by the initial state and inputs.
-It is heavily reliant on having a fixed-time so each step is performing the same amount of "work". [↩](https://isetta.io/blogs/week-5/#fnref:877)

-**Data locality**- essentially accessing data in as nearby of code as possible to utilize caches most effectively.
-Robert Nystrom covers it really well in this chapter from Game Programming Patterns. [↩](https://isetta.io/blogs/week-5/#fnref:32402)

-**Branching**- when the processor needs to evaluate something in order to determine what code to run next.
-It tends to be very wasteful of processing time because of the typical instruction pipeline on a computer. [↩](https://isetta.io/blogs/week-5/#fnref:74893)

-**Window handle**- a GLFW construct can be passed to objects and functions to allow them to hook into a particular window from the operating system. [↩](https://isetta.io/blogs/week-5/#fnref:321)

-**Messaging buffer**- a queue of messages that are buffered prior to being sent.
-Sending can be expensive and complicated, so buffering messages eases the messaging process. [↩](https://isetta.io/blogs/week-5/#fnref:832988)

 **Packet queue**- a queue of packets, which are small chunks of an original, bigger message.
 These are sent out in-batch because of packet size limitations over internet networks. [↩](https://isetta.io/blogs/week-5/#fnref:34902)

-**Two-Level Segregate Fit** (TLSF)- a memory allocation scheme meant for use in video games because of its fast and efficient memory usage. [↩](https://isetta.io/blogs/week-5/#fnref:837294)

-**Regression testing**- the process of testing changes in software to make sure functionality is not broken when updating the software. [↩](https://isetta.io/blogs/week-5/#fnref:3902832)

 **Deterministic Behaviour**-  a process whose resulting state is determined by the initial state and inputs.
 It is heavily reliant on having a fixed-time so each step is performing the same amount of "work". [↩](https://isetta.io/blogs/week-5/#fnref:877)